taisei-project/taisei/README.md

 you may try another formats such as `.mp3`, `.aiff`, `.mod`, `.xm`, etc. if your build of SDL2_mixer supports these formats.

-Complete music pack consists of 16 bgm\_\*.(ogg/wav/flac) files, where ‘\*’ mean:
+Complete music pack consists of 16 bgm\_\*.(ogg/wav/flac) files, where ‘\*’ means:
 ```
     credits     BGM for credits screen
     ending      BGM for ending
     gameover    BGM for game over screen
     menu        BGM for menus (excluding in-game menu which pauses BGM)
     stageN      N=1..6, standard stage theme
     stageNboss  N=1..6, boss theme for a stage
 ```

-If you want to specify stage/boss theme names to be shown during gameplay, you may do it in `bgm/bgm.conf` file.
-This file contains some lines, each of which consists of bgm filename (without extension), space of tab, and theme name.
+If you want to specify stage/boss theme names to be shown during gameplay, you may do it by editing the [`bgm/bgm.conf`](bgm/bgm.conf) file.
-No space/tab allowed either in beginning of line or BGM filenames listed in this file; theme names may contain them.

 ## Sound problems